oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 [Youtube video on AI for Healthcare Demo](youtube:VjeoHU4I6SI:large)

-**AI for Healthcare**: Learn about the latest innovations that are happening in Healthcare, such as using **OCI Vision** for Breast Cancer Detection, Lung Cancer Detection or finding out about Covid or Pneumonia early stage, using the power of **OCI Document Understanding** to submit medical expenses, or using **OCI Speech** to ask a doctor about specific medical symptoms and get a response back from a Virtual Doctor leveraging the power of **OpenAI**.
-Chat with virtual doctor through **Oracle Digital Assistant** asking questions related to Breast cancer or Lung cancer or Covid and how to diagnose them.
-Analyse complex clinical data or genome sequences with **Oracle Analytics Cloud** or locate nearest Hospital with **Oracle Spatial** and contact them.
+[**AI for Healthcare**](https://en.wikipedia.org/wiki/Artificial_intelligence_in_healthcare) Learn about the latest innovations that are happening in Healthcare, Label Cancer Images using [**OCI Data Labeling Service**](https://www.oracle.com/in/artificial-intelligence/data-labeling/) and Analyze using [**OCI Vision**](https://www.oracle.com/in/artificial-intelligence/vision/) for Breast Cancer, Lung Cancer Detection or finding out about Covid or Pneumonia early stage, using the power of [**OCI Document Understanding**](https://www.oracle.com/in/artificial-intelligence/document-understanding/) to submit medical expenses, or using [**OCI Speech**](https://www.oracle.com/artificial-intelligence/speech/) to ask a doctor about specific medical symptoms and get a response back from a Virtual Doctor leveraging the power of [**OpenAI**](https://openai.com/).
+Chat with virtual doctor through [**Oracle Digital Assistant**](https://www.oracle.com/chatbots/) asking questions related to Breast cancer or Lung cancer or Covid and how to diagnose them.
+Analyze complex clinical data or genome sequences with [**Oracle Analytics Cloud**](https://www.oracle.com/in/business-analytics/analytics-platform/) or locate nearest Hospital with [**Oracle Spatial**](https://www.oracle.com/in/database/spatial/) and contact them.
+Send Emails to Doctors or Hospitals using [**OCI Email Delivery Service**](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/Email/home.htm)

-Running on top of the world's most powerful database, **Oracle Autonomous Database** and Low Code development platform **Oracle APEX**
+Running on top of the world's most powerful database, [**Oracle Autonomous Database**](https://www.oracle.com/in/autonomous-database/) and Low Code development platform [**Oracle APEX**](https://apex.oracle.com/en/)

 ![Archiecture](images/architecture.png " ")

 Estimated Workshop Time: 16 hours (Approximately)

-<hr/><hr/>
+### Prerequisites

+This lab assumes you have:

+* An Oracle account
+* Basic Developer Knowledge of Oracle APEX and Oracle PL/SQL

-**AI for Healthcare - Table of Contents**
+## AI for Healthcare - Table of Contents

-*Workshop 1: Common Labs - Introduction Lab to Lab 3*
+*Common Labs - Introduction Lab to Lab 3*

 These are common labs that are required for most of the other labs under this workshop.